bibymaths/CasTuner/README.md

 Execution order:

 1. Upregulation fitting
 2. Downregulation fitting
 3. Hill-curve fitting
 4. Derepression ODE simulation
 5. Repression ODE simulation

+The entire Snakemake pipeline executes in approximately **1 minute** on a standard desktop (4 cores), automatically reproducing all figures and parameter tables in a single run.
-All results are automatically written to `parameters/` and `plots/`.
+All results are written to `parameters/` and `plots/`.

 ---